meenulekha/tp/docs/UserGuide.md

 - There should be no <span style="color:yellow">“/”</span> in each parameter.
 - Category should be one of Participant, Sponsor, and Staff.
 - This app is designed for small hackathons.
-The maximum number of events is 2147483648.
+However, the maximum number of events entries is 2147483647.
 Please delete some events to add a new event if you reach the limit.

 ### Listing all events : `listevent`